CommandMC/HeroicWiki/Linux-Quick-Start-Guide.md

 ## Flatpak Permissions

 By design, Flatpaks are sandboxed applications with limited access to your filesystem and host system.
 This ensures increased security.
 For more information, see [https://docs.flatpak.org/en/latest/sandbox-permissions.html](https://docs.flatpak.org/en/latest/sandbox-permissions.html).
 However, sometimes, you may want to grant a Flatpak additional permissions to access a folder it may not have access to otherwise.
 For Heroic, this would allow you to install games in additional locations or grant Heroic permissions to access additional folders.

-This section will cover how to grant Heroic additional permissions.
+This section will cover how to use Flatseal to grant Heroic these permissions.

 ### Flatseal